West condemns plane's diversion to arrest Belarus journalist - WTMJ

 Amid the tensions, Lufthansa said that a flight from Minsk to Frankfurt with 51 people on board was delayed Monday following a “security warning.”
 It was eventually allowed to depart with all passengers on board after the authorities searched the plane, put the passengers through another security check and unloaded all luggage and freight.

-Flight tracker sites indicated the plane was about 10 kilometers (six miles) from the Lithuanian border when it was diverted.
+On Sunday, flight tracker sites indicated the Ryanair plane was about 10 kilometers (six miles) from the Lithuanian border when it was diverted.
 There have been conflicting reports of what exactly happened.

-The press service of Lukashenko said the president himself ordered that a fighter jet accompany the plane after he was informed of the bomb threat.
+Lukashenko’s press service said the president himself ordered a fighter jet to accompany the plane after he was informed of the bomb threat.
 Deputy air force commander Andrei Gurtsevich told Belarusian state TV that the plane’s crew made the decision to land in Minsk, adding that the fighter jet was sent to “provide help to the civilian aircraft to ensure a safe landing.”

 But Ryanair said in a statement that Belarusian air traffic control instructed the plane to divert to the capital.
 The plane was searched, and no bomb was found.